-The LIT Soft Materials Lab is a research center at the Linz Institute of Technology (LIT) focusing on soft, intelligent materials, electronics and robotics.
+The LIT Soft Materials Lab is a research center at the Linz Institute of Technology (LIT) that focuses on soft, intelligent materials, electronics and robotics.

-Tomorrow's electronics will provide a seamless interface between the digital world of information technologies and living organisms like humans.
-This symbiosis opens up completely new possibilities in many areas, from medicine to human-friendly machines.
+Tomorrow's electronics will provide a seamless interface between the digital world of information technologies and living organisms, such as humans.
+This symbiosis opens up completely new possibilities in many areas ranging from medicine to human-friendly machines.

-To bridge the gap between the soft nature of biological life and the opposing, rigid world of electronics we know, completely new concepts are demanded.
+Completely new concepts are in demand to bridge the gap between the softer nature of biological life and the opposing, more rigid world of electronics that we are familiar with.
 We achieve this by integration of innovative materials like biocompatible and highly elastic hydrogels, as well as micro- and nanostructuring of (semi)conductive thin films.
 Sophisticated design allows unusual functions and flexibility through controlled wrinkle structures, Kirigami-based shapes or geometrically stretchable layouts.
 Inspiration is often provided by nature, where evolution has created astonishing models over time.

 Soft materials - from polymers and elastomers to hydrogels and hybrids - offer unique properties such as great flexibility and stretchability for a wide range of applications.
 We develop new forms of energy generation from regenerative sources, adaptive sensors and optics, and fully degradable bioelectronics to enable a sustainable use of technology.